karkip-1/karkip-1/README.md

 - 💞️ I’m looking to collaborate on Data Science and ML/AI.
 - 📫 How to reach me via prafulla_karki@yahoo.com
 - 😄 Pronouns: ...He/Him
-- ⚡ Fun fact: Loves running, singing, dancing and learning.
-Everything is fun.
+- ⚡ Fun fact: Loves running, singing, dancing, learning, cooking etc. Everything is fun if you enjoy what you do.

 <!---
 karkip-1/karkip-1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.